James 1:21 Commentary

 GOD'S WORD OF TRUTH

-Which is able - God's Word of Truth has the inherent ability, capability or power to accomplish the goal of saving our souls (the first time when we are born again and every day thereafter!).
-Peter alludes to the inherent ability of God's Word using the metaphor of a "seed" writing to the believers that…
+Which is able to (dunamai) save (sozo) your souls (psuche) - God's Word of Truth has the inherent ability, capability or power to accomplish the goal of saving our souls (the first time when we are born again and every day thereafter!).
+Able to (dunamai) is in the present tense signifying the Word of truth always has the power to deliver!
+This is good news if you feel presenting the Gospel depends on your power, your cleverness, etc. It depends on God's power!
+Therefore simply give out the Word of truth and do not be worried that you did not present it like a polished pastor!
+It will not return void (Isa 55:11).

-you have been born again not of seed which is perishable but imperishable, that is, through the living and enduring word of God.
-(See notes 1 Peter 1:23)
+Peter alludes to the inherent ability of God's Word using the metaphor of a "seed" writing to the believers that "you have been born again not of seed which is perishable but imperishable, that is, through the living and enduring word of God.
+(1Pe 1:23+)

-So even as a biological seed has the inherent ability when planted to germinate and bring about new life, so too, the living and active Word of God has the inherent ability to bring about new spiritual life and to then sustain that spiritual life (which course calls for continual intake - 1Pe 2:2 -note)
+So even as a biological seed has the inherent ability when planted to germinate and bring about new life, so too, the living and active Word of God has the inherent ability to bring about new spiritual life and to then sustain that spiritual life (which course calls for continual intake - 1Pe 2:2+)

 As someone has well said the power of the Gospel is not seen in great preaching, large churches, or glorious music but is best seen in transformed lives.